FlowFuse/flowfuse/docs/user/projectnodes.md

 you want to reuse in other instances.
 Rather than copy the flows around, the Project Nodes allow you to easily call those flows and get the result back.

+The project nodes are only available in the Team and Enterprise tiers of FlowFuse.

 ### Nodes

 There are three nodes in this collection: